On March 1st my wife took our 2006 Hyundai Sonata into the Mavis Discount Tire located at 1860 North Olden Ave. in Ewing Twp.

 And finally I will address this on facebook and Twitter.
 I will do my best to make sure that your company will NEVER do this to any other person in my county.

-Review about: Mavis Discount Tire Car Repair.
+Product or Service Mentioned: Mavis Discount Tire Car Repair.

 Reason of review: Poor customer service.